folio-org/mod-agreements/doc/AccessControl/AccessControl.md

 ### Example
 This section aims to break down the example of the acquisition unit plugin layer, so that some of the engineering choices make sense in the context of this work.

+#### FolioClient / FolioClientConfig
+Under the hood, the acquisitions unit `plugin` layer uses another java library `com.k_int.folio` and its FolioClient http client to talk to the acquisitions module.

+`FolioClient` is a java HttpClient, with methods set up to perform http calls against a given tenant.
+For each http method there are 4 java methods on the client:
+- <METHOD>AsyncWithResponse: An asynchronous method call, returning a HttpResponse object wrapped in a CompleteableFuture
+- <METHOD>WithResponse: The same as above, but blocking to wait for the CompleteableFuture to complete
+- <METHOD>Async: An asynchronous method call, returning the response body only
+- <METHOD>: The same as  above, but again blocking on the response

+In addition there are direct helpers for `login`:
+- loginWithUsersAsyncWithResponse
+- loginWithUsersWithResponse
+- loginWithUsersAsync
+- loginWithUsers
+- loginAsyncWithResponse
+- loginWithResponse
+- loginAsync
+- login

+These are the same shape as the above, but perform login either via "/bl-users/login-with-expiry" or
+"/authn/login-with-expiry", with the former returning a `LoginUsersResponse`, and the latter returning a `TokenExpirationResponse`.

+There are also helpers which are employed to block on async calls and return the synchronous completetions in a way which consistently returns or throws `FolioClientException` instances.

+#### AcquisitionsClient
+The `FolioClient` is extended within the `plugin` layer to form `AcquisitionsClient`.
+Some of this could in theory also be useful as an external library but for now all the acquisitions logic lives in the `plugin` layer.

+This client adds new methods:
+- getAsyncAcquisitionUnitMemberships/getAcquisitionUnitMemberships: Fetch all acquisition unit memberships in the system
+- getAsyncUserAcquisitionUnitMemberships/getUserAcquisitionUnitMemberships: Fetch acquisition unit memberships for a patron
+- getAsyncAcquisitionUnits/getAcquisitionUnits: Fetch all acquisition units in the system
+- getAsyncRestrictionAcquisitionUnits/getRestrictionAcquisitionUnits: Fetch all acquisition units in the system which do or do not restrict for a given restriction
+- getAsyncUserAcquisitionUnits/getUserAcquisitionUnits: Fetch some subset of `MEMBER_RESTRICTIVE`,
+  `NON_MEMBER_RESTRICTIVE` and `NON_RESTRICTIVE` units for a patron for a given restriction.
+This returns a `UserAcquisitionUnits` object.
+This is a comprehensive view of which units might restrict or permit said patron to act on a resource.

+The client code also includes modelling for some of the responses from Acquisitions, namely `AcquisitionUnitMembershipResponse` and `AcquisitionUnitResponse`, as well as the underlying model those return `AcquisitionUnitMembership` and `AcquisitionUnit`.

+`UserAcquisitionUnits` is a class consisting of 3 `List<AcquisitionUnit>` fields:
+- memberRestrictiveUnits: Acquisition units which DO restrict for the operation at hand and patron IS a member of
+- nonMemberRestrictiveUnits: Acquisition units which DO restrict for the operation at hand and patron IS NOT a member of
+- nonRestrictiveUnits: Acquisition units which DO NOT restrict for the operation at hand

+In addition it houses `userAcquisitionUnitsMetadata`, an object explaining which fetches were performed, and some helper methods to return `List<String>` ids from the 3 acquisition unit list fields above.

+#### AcquisitionUnitRestriction
+As hinted at elsewhere in this document, the acquisition unit view of the world does not map 1:1 onto the PolicyRestrictions in the `core` layer.
+This means that at the `plugin` layer, there is a mapping enum class, which takes any `PolicyRestriction` and maps it onto the requisite AcquisitionUnitRestriction.
+Those options are:
+- READ: mapped from `PolicyRestriction#READ`
+- CREATE: mapped from `PolicyRestriction#CLAIM`
+- DELETE: mapped from `PolicyRestriction#DELETE`
+- UPDATE: mapped from `PolicyRestriction#UPDATE` AND `PolicyRestriction#APPLY_POLICIES`
+- NONE: mapped from `PolicyRestriction#CREATE`

+#### AcquisitionUnitPolicyEngine / AcquisitionUnitPolicyEngineConfiguration
+The implementation of `PolicyEngineImplementor` for acquisition units starts by demanding a configuration of a `FolioClientConfig`.
+The `AcquisitionUnitPolicyEngineConfiguration` contains the `enabled` boolean, as well as a `FolioClientConfig` and a boolean for `externalFolioLogin`.
+If configured to talk to a system outside the bounds of the FOLIO that mod-agreements is running in, then an extra authentication step is required to login to FOLIO.
+If the two modules are running in the same FOLIO then that step can be skipped as the auth headers will exist on the request context.

+#### AcquisitionUnitPolicySubquery
+As noted in the `core` layer documentation (see above), it is possible for a `plugin` layer to configure multiple of these.
+However in the case of acquisition units it is not overly complex, and so all the logic can fit into a single implementation.

+The class stores a `userAcquisitionUnits` field, in order that the `getSql` method can map the parameters, as well as the `AccessPolicyQueryType` (`List` vs `SINGLE`) and the `PolicyRestriction` at hand.

+The `getSql` method then returns some SQL that runs

+NOT EXISTS on `AccessPolicy` entity for a resource where the policy id is in the list of nonMemberRestrictiveUnits, OR EXISTS on `AccessPolicy` entity for a resource where the policy id is in the list of memberRestrictiveUnits, OR EXISTS on `AccessPolicy` entity for a resource where the policy id is in the list of nonRestrictiveUnits

+This has the "least restrictive wins" effect described in the acquisition unit description above.

+Each id is inserted into the SQL as a "?" parameter to be bound, and added to the `AccessControlSql` parameters array, with a requisite entry in the types array for type `STRING`.

 ## Framework layer
 ### Setup